Brăhășești

 Brăhășești is a commune in Galați County, Western Moldavia, Romania with a population of 7,692 people.
 It is composed of four villages: Brăhășești, Corcioveni, Cosițeni and Toflea.

 At the 2011 census, 68.3% of inhabitants were Roma and 31.7% Romanians.

+In 2019 the social affairs officer of the German city of Hagen concluded that some 4500 Roma had moved there since 2014.
+According to the statement, about half of the population of Toflea had migrated to Hagen.